-PROXY STATEMENT FOR 2018 ANNUAL MEETING OF STOCKHOLDERS To Be Held at 1:00 p.m.
-Pacific Time on Wednesday, June 6, 2018
+PROXY STATEMENT FOR 2020 ANNUAL MEETING OF STOCKHOLDERS To Be Held at 1:00 p.m.
+Pacific Time on Monday, June 1, 2020

-This proxy statement and the enclosed form of proxy are furnished in connection with the solicitation of proxies by our board of directors (the "board" or "board of directors") for use at the 2018 annual meeting of stockholders of Arcadia Biosciences, Inc., a Delaware corporation, and any postponements, adjournments or continuations thereof (the "Annual Meeting").
-The Annual Meeting will be held on Wednesday, June 6, 2018 at 1:00 p.m.
-Pacific Time at the Hyatt Regency, 1333 Bayshore Highway, Burlingame, California 94010.
-References in this Proxy Statement to "we," "us," "our," "the Company" or "Arcadia" refer to Arcadia Biosciences, Inc.
+This proxy statement and the enclosed form of proxy are furnished in connection with the solicitation of proxies by our Board of Directors (the "Board" or "Board of Directors") for use at the 2020 annual meeting of stockholders of Arcadia Biosciences, Inc., a Delaware corporation, and any postponements, adjournments or continuations thereof (the "virtual Annual Meeting").
+The Annual Meeting will be held virtually on Monday, June 1, 2020 at 1:00 p.m.
+Pacific Time.
+References in this Proxy Statement to "we," "us," "our," the "Company" or "Arcadia" refer to Arcadia Biosciences, Inc. The virtual Annual Meeting can be accessed via the internet atwww.virtualshareholdermeeting.com/RKDA2020 where you will be able to listen to the meeting live, submit questions, and vote online.